Frequently Asked Questions

 Q: What options exist for upper-level, graduate, and upper-level transfer students?

-A: Upper-level, graduate, and upper-level transfer students may live in any of our apartments (University Pointe, Cardinal Towne, Bettie Johnson Hall, and University Tower Apartments).
-They may also live in our affiliated apartments (The Nine, The Province, The Clubhouse, and The Retreat).
+A: Upper-level, graduate, and upper-level transfer students may live in any of our apartments (Bettie Johnson Hall, Cardinal Towne, Denny Crum Hall, University Pointe, and University Tower Apartments).
+They may also live in our affiliated apartments (The Nine, The Province, and The Retreat).
 Check out all of our housing options here: https://louisville.edu/housing/options/communities.

 Q: I have submitted a first-year live-on exemption but have changed my mind and would like to live on campus.
 Is this possible?